jonashackt/spring-boot-graalvm/README.md

 ```

 After the build, the Spring Boot fat jar needs to be expanded and the classpath needs to be set to the content of the results.

 Also the Spring Graal AutomaticFeature needs to be available on the classpath.
+Therefore we need the correct path to the `spring-graal-native-0.6.1.RELEASE.jar` file inside our `compile.sh` script:

 ```shell script
 echo "[-->] Expanding the Spring Boot fat jar"